If you want to build an iPhone app in 2023 you have plenty of options.

 A crucial part of the app planning process is to create a wireframe.
 This is a map that shows the screens on your app and what clicking on each element will do.

 This is an essential step as it helps you build a compelling user experience.

 There are many software tools you can use to create wireframes, including Adobe XD, Illustrator, and Canva (here is a list of software you can use along with the pros and cons of each one).

 Alternatively, you can begin by sketching out what you want to include on each screen in a notepad.
 Don’t get disheartened if this takes some time.
-You are unlikely to get everything right on the first try, especially if your app has multiple features.
+You are unlikely to get everything right with your first app, especially if it has multiple features.

-Also, be aware that many app builders have templates that you can use as a starting point when creating your app.
+Also, be aware that many app builders have templates that you can use as a starting point when creating your iOs apps.
 If you choose to use one, you won’t have to go into as much detail in this step as the work is already done for you.